 Spoon has been in prison 41 years.
 The Governor of California started to grant commutation to Life Without Parole prisoners last year.
 Spoon is still waiting for his turn.
 It's Governor Brown's last term.
 Help telling him Spoon should be granted a second chance by signing this petition:

-The petition will be sent to the Governor in November 2018, but it will stay open to sign until Spoon is free!
+The petition was sent to the Governor in November 2018.
+Spoon was not granted a commutation by Governor Brown, but we wil continue, there must be a way!
+Please sign until Spoon is free!

 After 38 years in prison Spoon Jackson has filed a Habeas Corpus petition to the courts to have ”Special Circumstances” removed from his Life Without the Possibility of Parole (LWOP) sentence.
 A Habeas Corpus gives a court the option to strike Special Circumstances from a sentence in the interest of justice based on a prisoner's age, in custody behaviour and good programming.
 If granted, it would change Spoon’s sentence from Life Without Parole to Life With Parole and this could lead to his release from prison!